-Twitter has 140 million registered users with around 180 million tweets being posted each day, unusually for a social network 60% of registered users actively contribute content.
-In the UK there are 10 million users with upto 80% of tweets from mobiles.
+Twitter has 645 million registered users (at June 2016), unusually for a social network 60% of registered users actively contribute content.
+In the UK there are 15 million users with up to 80% of tweets sent from mobiles.
 If you're not on Twitter, it's free, quick and easy to get started and there are plenty of resources online to help you work out how it all works.

 Twitter can give you access to the insights and knowledge of people you could learn from.
-Not just the top sector leaders such as Big Lottery CEO Peter Wanless (@peterwanless) and Minister for Civil Society Nick Hurd (@minforcivsoc) but news sources such as @ThirdSector and @SocietyGuardian, infrastructure organisations such as @NCVO, @ACEVO and @knowhownonprof as well as thousands of charity CEOs and staff.
+Not just the thought leaders in the voluntary sector such as @minforcivsoc, but also news sources such as @civilsociety, infrastructure organisations such as @NCVO as well as thousands of charity CEOs and staff.

 Individuals and organisations use Twitter to share new resources, ideas and topical issues.
 It is also an acceptable, accessible channel to communicate with local MPs and councillors to canvass opinion and inform them of news.

 Use hashtags to follow events live if you are there and especially if you are not.
 For example lots of learning was being shared on twitter from the NCVO Annual Conference.
-Delegates included #ncvoac in their tweets. #ncvoac was a searchable term, aggregating all messages using this code.
-Regular events which use #hashtags include:
+Delegates included #ncvoac in their tweets. #ncvoac was a searchable term, aggregating all messages using this hashtag.
+Other events which use #hashtags include:

-Sites such as Topsy and Storify are used to collect tweets, multimedia and resources from events.
+Sites such as Social Mention and Storify are used to collect tweets, multimedia and resources from events.

 Hashtags are also used for live chats around topics.
 An example of this is i-volunteer’s Thoughtful Thursdays which uses #ttvolmgrs to gather and share top tips on a new subject each week.

 If you are following a lot of people who are all tweeting links to interesting resources, it is easy to feel a bit overwhelmed especially if you are trying to get on with your work.
-Set up an account with Instapaper.
-This lets you save web pages for reading later.
-Perhaps devote an hour once a week to reading the things you have saved, or read on your Kindle / iPhone on the train.
+Set up Twitter Lists or perhaps devote an hour once a week to reading the things you have saved, or read on your Kindle / iPhone on the train.